 Did you know South Bend has an international airport?
 South Bend International Airport (SBN) is the ONLY airport in the United States to offer air, interstate rail and bus service in one location.

-The airport is serviced by three air carriers providing nonstop flights to ten major cities.
+The airport is serviced by four air carriers providing nonstop flights to 12 major cities.
 Fly Allegiant with nonstop flights to/from Las Vegas, Orlando/Sanford, Phoenix/Mesa, Fort Myers/Punta Gorda and Tampa/St. Petersburg.
 Delta flies multiple times daily between South Bend and Atlanta, Detroit, and Minneapolis.
 United makes it easy with nonstop flights from New York/Newark and Chicago.
 Starting June 7, 2018, South Bend International Airport will provide twice daily flights to Charlotte, North Carolina and Dallas, Texas through American Airlines.

 Fly South Bend International and choose the fast, smart and affordable way to travel.
 The beauty of a smaller airport is saving time on check-in and security screenings.
 It is recommended to arrive to SBN no more than 90 minutes prior to departure.
 SBN participates in the TSA Pre-Check Program.